bluesky66-dev/kibana/packages/kbn-ui-framework/README.md

 you created.
 5. Import the `_index.scss` file into `packages/kbn-ui-framework/src/components/index.scss`.

-This makes your styles available to Kibana and the UI Framework documentation.
+This makes your styles available to HyperSec Kibana and the UI Framework documentation.

 #### Create the React component